Software Process | Back | TOC |

 · Apprise the CTO and debate the implications with the PL

-· Bring out an assessment sheet on the impact that change is likely to have on the project
+· Bring out an assessment sheet on the impact that change is likely to

 · Schedule change implementation